 focusing on micro- (e.g. single firm), or meso-level (e.g. supply chain, eco-industrial park) analyses, or at a sub-national scale, without developing macro-level considerations.

-not developing prospective scenario analysis of impacts of CE interventions based on macroeconomic models.
+not developing prospective scenario analysis of impacts of CE interventions based on multi-sectoral macroeconomic models.

 A two-stage process was adopted to increase the reliability of the final selection.
 The 1120 papers were divided among the research team who reviewed article abstracts, with each paper reviewed independently by two members of the team.
 Papers were classified as definitely meeting, maybe meeting, or not meeting the eligibility criteria.

 Papers classified as not meeting the criteria by both researchers were excluded in the first stage (n=940).
-If one of the two members classified the paper as maybe or not meeting the criteria, the paper was independently assessed by two other members of the research team and debated by all members in a meeting.
+If one of the two members classified the paper as maybe or not meeting the criteria, the paper was debated by all members in a meeting.
 Finally, the title and abstracts of all papers selected were reviewed by all members to ensure consistency in the final sample of selected papers, leading to a total of 114 papers excluded in this second stage.
 At the end, 66 relevant studies were selected, listed within Appendix A.

 Basic attributes of each selected publication were analysed, recording the different CE strategies modelled, including the environmental and socio-economic variables covered, and other modelling characteristics: the type of table used to map intersectoral flows (input-output, or supply-use); the type of intersectoral flows (monetary, physical, or hybrid); the model object (diagnosis, scenario, or theoretical/methodological); the time dimension (single year, or multi-year), and the geographical scale (single or multi-regional, national or subnational).
 Different CE interventions are classified following the typology proposed by Aguilar-Hernandez et al. (2018), who categorise interventions into four different ‘intervention categories’ or ‘strategies’: residual waste management, closing supply chains, product lifetime extension, and resource efficiency (table 2).